prafull1911/student_project/README.md

-This is the Django Project on Student Data
+This is the Student Project, which is done using Django